 The nation’s premier Independence Day holiday concert features performances from some of the country’s best known and award-winning musical artists accompanied by the National Symphony Orchestra.
 The Capitol Fourth concert and show includes an evening of patriotic and uplifting music followed by a spectacular display of fireworks over the Washington Monument.
 The annual event will be broadcast live on WETA TV 26 with a repeat airing at 10:00 p.m, and it will also be live-streamed on PBS.org, YouTube and Facebook.

-This year, John Stamos returns to host the show from the the West Lawn of the U.S. Capitol.
-Perfomers include the Beach Boys, Jimmy Buffet, classical singer Renée Fleming, violinist Joshua Bell, legendary Motown act The Temptations, pop group Pentatonix, country singer Luke Combs, gospel legend CeCe Winans, Broadway icon Chita Rivera, and the National Symphony Orchestra under the direction of top pops conductor Jack Everly.
+In the past, John Stamos has hosted the show from the the West Lawn of the U.S. Capitol.
+Perfomers have included the Beach Boys, Jimmy Buffet, classical singer Renée Fleming, violinist Joshua Bell, legendary Motown act The Temptations, pop group Pentatonix, country singer Luke Combs, gospel legend CeCe Winans, Broadway icon Chita Rivera, and the National Symphony Orchestra under the direction of top pops conductor Jack Everly.

-The Choral Arts Society of Washington, the U.S. Army Herald Trumpets, the U.S. Army Ceremonial Band, Members of the Armed Forces carrying the State and Territorial Flags and the Armed Forces Color Guard provided by the Military District of Washington, D.C. will also perform.
+Other perfomers in the past have included Choral Arts Society of Washington, the U.S. Army Herald Trumpets, the U.S. Army Ceremonial Band, Members of the Armed Forces carrying the State and Territorial Flags and the Armed Forces Color Guard provided by the Military District of Washington, D.C.
+This year's lineup has yet to be released.

 How to Attend